 “Considered abominations?”
 I supplied.
 Lord Savik gave a resigned nod.

-“What kind of mixing would cause that?”
+“What kind of mixing would cause something like Raven?”
 Nick asked, “This is far different than lycanthropes being born deformed or afflicted.”
 Lord Savik gave Nick a long, hard look.
-Something about what Nick had just said piqued the lord’s curiosity.
+Something about what Nick said piqued the lord’s curiosity.
 Nick didn’t quite shrink from the look, but he was clearly not going to say more.

 “I have my suspicions,” Lord Savik said, before turning to face me, “Ranger, walk with me.”
 I followed Lord Savik as he moved deeper int the cravex.